 Rcon to the TXRX in its current incarnation will be available to the ACPU thread similar to how it works today.
-In addition to that, there may be some new Onstor specific utilities in the TuxRx user-space as well which are unique to the TuxRx environment.
+There may be some new Onstor specific utilities in the TuxRx user-space as well which are specific to the TuxRx environment.
 The nfsperf, req and eee console commands will likely be there in some form, as well as being available for the ACPU in their current form.
-For example, some memory usage data will be more readily and conveniently available via the the pseudo file /proc/slabinfo.
-Yes, you may have to log into the TuxRx environment, but we will explore optimizations for that process: proxies; short-cut command; etc.
+For example, some memory usage data will be more readily and conveniently available via the data available in the pseudo file /proc/slabinfo.
+Yes, you will have to log into the TuxRx environment, but we will explore optimizations for that process: proxies; short-cut command; etc.